jdkjkjj/ufetch-ng/README.md

 Tiny and lightweight system info for Unix-like operating systems that is compatible to run on microcontrollers (and modern hardware).

-iPod nano 2G running ufetch:
+iPod nano 2G running ufetch-ng:

 ![ufetch-openbsd](example2.png)